developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 ### More Info
 * All new SimulScan feature requests will be created in the Scanning Framework accessible through DataWedge and intent APIs.
-* The transitioned SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.
+* NextGen SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.
-* The existing SimulScan APIs and the Template Builder app will no longer be available as of December 31, 2019 (Template Builder is not required for using transitioned SimulScan APIs).
+* Template Builder for NextGen SimulScan APIs will be available according to the schedule shown in the table below.
 * A next-gen version of SimulScan will be part of the Zebra Mobility DNA.
-* These Zebra SKUs reached end-of-life on Dec.
-31, 2019:
- * `SIMULSCAN_PERM`
- * `SIMULSCAN_MB_PERM`
 * All multi-barcode features will be included in TC5x, TC7x, TC8x and MC9x devices at no additional cost